drachenwald/drachenwald/offices/archery-thrown-marshal/archery-marshal-training.md

 # Collecting and scoring
 Remind them about the importance of watching out for arrows in the ground and having everyone stand well clear when pulling arrows.
 This is where a lot of MITs make mistakes because they get wrapped up in what is happening with the scores and start paying less attention to the archers around them, so keep a close eye.

-Get them to record scores for you as you call out the scores, and then have them do both.
+Have them record the scores as you call them out, and then have them do both.
 Make sure they always record scores in order of highest scoring arrow to lowest, and record each arrow’s score and not just the end totals.

 # Teaching the beginner